Each food containing carbohydrates is assigned a Glycemic Index (GI) value.

 Let’s take another good example: beans.
 I think it’s unnecessary for me to state that you should buy raw beans instead of canned beans even if they are both complex carbohydrates.

 In other words my friends, I recommend you choose foods with better nutritional composition because the process they undergo while being packaged for sale can compromise their quality.

 Try to always read the ingredients label before buying.

 Leaving the theories aside for a while, I want to tell you that many healthy foods that we shall eat have a high GI.
 For example, carrots may have a high GI, but they contain very little carbohydrates, so they do not affect blood glucose very much.

 - Simple carbohydrates often lead to a faster rise in blood sugar and insulin secretion from the pancreas – which can have negative health effects.

 The GI has several practical applications not only for exercise enthusiasts wanting performance benefits but also for those looking to improve glucose control.
 Currently, research doesn’t support low GI eating as a magic bullet for weight loss.
-It comes back to eating less, being more active, and consuming a healthy diet containing plenty of whole grains and other fiber containing foods (e.g., fruits and vegetables).
-However, others sustain that low GI diets has an impact on weight loss, making it more sustainable over time.
+It comes back to eating less, being more active, and consuming a healthy diet containing plenty of whole grains and other fiber-containing foods (e.g., fruits and vegetables).
+However, others sustain that low GI diets have an impact on weight loss, making it more sustainable over time.
 My recommendation for you will be to focus more on low GI diet and let the high GI sources to come only from fruits and organic honey.
 Avoid sweets of any kind.

-Simple carbs are quickest source of energy, hence if I want to boost my energy a bit for the upcoming workout then I will most likely grab some watermelon, banana or even honey instead of eating starches.
+Simple carbs are the quickest source of energy, hence if I want to boost my energy a bit for the upcoming workout then I will most likely grab some watermelon, banana or even honey instead of eating starches.
 Starchy foods will just require too much time until I will feel energic enough to perform properly.
 Read more about simple and complex carbohydrates here: Basics of Nutrition.